 - Contribute towards your own continuing professional development (CPD).

 - Receive one free place per year at a CIPFA Network event.

 If you are not able to commit to full board membership, there is the possibility of acting as an advisor to a board and reviewing content independently on an ad hoc basis for quality assurance.

-For more information on what is involved, download our Contributor Pack.
-If you are interested in joining one of our editorial boards, please contact us at E: firstname.lastname@example.org.
+For more information on what is involved, or if you are interested in joining one of our boards, please contact us at E: email@example.com.